Business Assets

 1

-Within the Profile > Net Worth tab, click the green ‘Add Account’ button and choose ‘Other’ from the drop down.
+Within the Profile > Net Worth tab, click the green ‘Add Account’ button and choose ‘Business’ from the drop-down.

 2

-The card that populates will have the option to adjust ‘Asset Type.’
+The card that populates will have the option to adjust ‘Business Type.’
 Use the drop-down to choose the appropriate business type (LLC, Partnership, S Corp, or C Corp).

 3

-The Value Approach dropdown menu allows the business income, distributions, and value to increase by a Simple Growth factor or be customized through a detailed schedule.
+The Value Approach dropdown menu allows the business value to increase by a Simple Growth factor or be customized through a Detailed Schedule.

-When using the detailed schedule, click the edit button to customize business income, business distributions, and business value for each year of the financial plan.
+When using the detailed schedule, click the edit button to customize business value for each year of the financial plan.
 The quick fill button allows you to populate information with one of three options easily.

-1. Use simple growth will populate the cash value with a simple growth projection based on the current value, annual growth, annual income, annual distribution, and income growth entered when using the ‘Simple growth’ value approach.
+1. Use simple growth will populate the cash value with a simple growth projection based on the current value entered when using the ‘Simple growth’ value approach.

 2. Interpolate will automatically populate all $0 inputs between beginning and ending values listed in the detailed schedule.
-This feature saves time and helps to populate business income, distributions and value.
+This feature saves time and helps to populate business value.

 For example, if users enter a business value of $1,000,000 in year 2030 and $2,000,000 in year 2040, the system will set the 2031 value to $1,100,000, the 2032 value to $1,200,000, etc., until all inputs are filled through 2040.